Description

 [ebp+8]after the function prologue (push ebp; mov ebp, esp).
 The return value is ineaxwhen the function returns.Key x86 instructions:

-Trace the function logicObservationI noticed the function uses cmp instructions against hardcoded values followed by conditional jumps (jg, jl, je), which suggested manually following the branch taken for the input 0x345 would determine what eax holds before ret.Start with the argument value 0x345 in [ebp+8].
+ObservationThe function is a chain of cmp instructions against fixed values followed by conditional jumps (jg, jl, je).
+Following the one branch that 0x345 actually takes tells you what eax holds at ret.Start with the argument value 0x345 in [ebp+8].
 Follow each branch condition (compare the argument to hardcoded values) to determine which branch is taken.
 Track the final value loaded into eax before ret.Learn more

 Compile the assembly and run it to verify your answer: